-S. Can you put all pads on whilst in your chair?
+S. Can you put all pads on while in your chair?

-S. And you put yourself on the bike.
+S. And you put yourself on the RT300.

 J. That took some getting used to but I've got it pretty slick now.
 I put my legs in first then connect up the cables.

 S. What do you think you are gaining most from the RT300

 J. The thing at moment is reducing spasm, I try to stretch after each time I go on the RT300.
 If i go to get into car very soon after being the RT300 I can get in, in half the time.
 I've also tried to do the RT300 late before I go to bed and lying on my front is so much easier.
 I think a long term plan is try and improve my skiing in particular slalom from greater trunk strength.